angrykoala/vue-workshop/README.md

 Components have 3 parts:

 #### Template
 The template contains the code that will, eventually, be rendered as **html**.

-Usually, plain **html** along with an extended template syntax is used.
+Usually written with plain **html** along with an extended template syntax.

 > In _.vue_ files, the template will be inserted into `<template></template>` tags.

 #### Script
-This contain the logic of our component.
-Ideally, all our component's logic will be inside its own script, and it should not affect other components.

 The script can be written with plain **JavaScript** or **TypeScript** among other options.

-Our code will export a single object containing all out component's state and logic.
+Our code will export a single object containing the component definition.

 > When using _.vue_ files, the script will be inserted into `<script></script>` tags.

 #### Styles
 Styles contain the **css** (or [**scss**](https://sass-lang.com/documentation/syntax)) that will be used in the template.

-These styles, by default, are applied to all the application, but by defining the style as [**scoped**](https://vue-loader.vuejs.org/guide/scoped-css.html) it will only affect its component.
+These styles, by default, are applied to all the application, but by defining the style as [**scoped**](https://vue-loader.vuejs.org/guide/scoped-css.html) only the component will be affected.

-Usually, all styles should be scoped, global styles can be imported through global stylesheets to avoid unwanted dependencies between components.
+Usually, all styles should be scoped, global styles can be imported through global stylesheets to avoid hidden dependencies between components.

 > When using _.vue_ files, the styles will be inserted into `<style></style>` tags.
 It is recommended to use **scoped** styles: `<style scoped>`.

 ### Our first component

-In our **app.vue** file, we will write the simplest component by adding some raw html to our template:
+In our **app.vue** file, we will write a simple component by adding some raw html to our template:

 ```html
 <template>